 Fourteen responses were received to the Workgroup Consultation and are summarised in the table further below.
 The full responses can also be found within Annex 3 of this Report.

-The GC0097 Workgroup, in conjunction with the P344 Workgroup, discussed the responses received to the GC0097 Workgroup Consultation.
+The GC0097 Workgroup, in conjunction with the P344 Workgroup, discussed the responses received to the GC0097 Workgroup Consultation and identified nine key themes: